formidify/Webproject_BoardGames/README.md

 # James Yang, Vermilion Villarreal
 # Last Updated October 25th, 2017

-*All the files are up-to-date and ready to be turned in.
-Failed to push tags because local repository is forked.

 Description of the project:
 Our project consists of a web driven database for board games searches.
 Users can search and find boardgames and their attributes, including description and thumbnail, etc.